 A pipeline transporting gas to another country.
 The Irish Interconnector transports gas across the Irish Sea to both the Republic of Ireland and Northern Ireland.
 The Belgian Interconnector (IUK) transports gas between Bacton and Zeebrugge and is capable of flowing gas in either direction.
 The Dutch Interconnector (BBL) transports gas between Balgzand in the Netherlands and Bacton.

+IP

+Interconnection point a physical or virtual point connecting adjacent entry-exit systems or connecting an entry-exit system with an interconnector, in so far as these points are subject to booking procedures by network users.

 IPPC

-Integrated Pollution Prevention and Control
+Integrated Pollution Prevention and Control.

 Kilowatt hour (kWh)

 A unit of energy used by the gas industry.
 Approximately equal to 0.0341 therms.
-One

-3 6
+One megawatt hour (MWh) equals 103 kWh.